dwarmstrong/linux-post-install/scripts/debian-after-install/README.md

 #### DESCRIPTION

-Script `debian-after-install.sh` is ideally run after the first successful boot into a [minimal install](https://www.circuidipity.com/minimal-debian/) of Debian _testing_ aka "buster" release.
+Script `debian-after-install.sh` is ideally run after the first successful boot into a [minimal install](https://www.circuidipity.com/minimal-debian/) of Debian 10 aka "buster" release.

 A choice of either [w]orkstation or [s]erver setup is available.
 [S]erver is a basic console setup, whereas [w]orkstation is a more complete setup using Xorg and the lightweight [Openbox](https://www.circuidipity.com/openbox/) window manager plus a range of desktop applications.